-To order Diflucan (Fluconazole) Tablets--click HERE to see it on partner site (From $1.02 per Tablet)
+Buy Diflucan (Fluconazole) Tablets with NO vet prescription--click HERE to see it on partner site (From $1.02 per Tablet)

 What is Fluconazole?

 Fluconazole is an antifungal medicine in tablet form that is used to treat a variety fungal infections, including yeast infections.
 It is typically used to treat skin infections, and more intense fungal infections of the lungs and other organs that can occur after your pet inhales fungus from infected soil.
 Fluconazole is often used in pets who have been unable to tolerate other types of antifungal medication.
 It is also used for difficult-to-treat fungal infections, such as those that have spread to internal organs.
 Fluconazole is an antifungal used to treat systemic fungal infections such as cryptococcal meningitis, blastomycosis, and histoplasmosis.
 Fluconazole may also be used in treating fungal infections of the skin such as superficial candidiasis, or ringworm.
 Fluconazole may be used for other purposes than those listed here.
-Fluconazole is sold per tablet and requires a prescription from your veterinarian.
+Fluconazole is sold per tablet.

 Cats and Dogs